 As Mike puts it, travelers should

-do [their] research before [they] travel, take the time to educate [them]elves on the issues involved, don’t support organizations that profit from animal cruelty and abuse, and instead search out and support the truly responsible wildlife tourism activities.
+do research before travel, take the time to educate elves on the issues involved, don’t support organizations that profit from animal cruelty and abuse, and instead search out and support the truly responsible wildlife tourism activities.
 Watch and observe from a distance instead of getting up close and personal, walk alongside elephants instead of riding on top of them, support good zoos, not unethical ones.

-Travel bloggers in particular should never miss the chance to educate other travelers to be more responsible, especially when it comes to tourist activities that involve animals.
+Travel bloggers in particular should never miss the chance to educate other travelers on responsible wildlife holidays, especially when it comes to tourist activities that involve animals.

 Hoping that within the next few years all dolphinariums and other kinds of animal confinement will not exist anymore, Giulia says that

 In order to reach this very important goal everyone can do their part, first of all by not paying for such shows and encounters, but also by educating the new generations teaching them the true value of nature, whose beauty reaches its greatest expression only when far away from our exploitation.

 Similarly, Jules points out the importance of educating the wider public about the consequences of irresponsible tourist practices.
 He adds:

 That’s why we prioritize responsible tourism practices in our travels and articles that we write.
 Not to make people feel bad about their choices, but to educate them.
 Little by little we can all start to shift the tourism industry to become more responsible.

 Thankfully, more travelers, more people working in the tourism industry and even more authorities are now understanding that responsible tourism isn’t just a trend.
 As Mike points out,

 It is still possible to have an awesome experience, and at the same time help the animals instead of contributing to their abuse, exploitation and ultimate extinction.